Our expert senior leadership team are always setting new standards. Guiding students to grow and prosper.

 Mr R Bradley

-In my current role, I deputise for Rev. Millwood whenever she requires it.
-My day-to-day role focuses on Quality Assurance, ensuring that teaching and learning remain, at the very least, typically good and watching over the many aspects that sit behind this key measure.
-I am also particularly involved in the drive behind our new Key Stage Three model now that we live in a world without National Curriculum Levels.
+In my current role, as Head of School, I both lead the school operationally on a daily basis and deputise for Rev. Millwood whenever she requires it.
+My day-to-day role still focuses on Quality Assurance, ensuring that teaching and learning remain, at the very least, typically good and watching over the many aspects that sit behind this key measure.
+The current role is much more significant than this and I am kept busy focusing on a multitude of issues ranging from student needs to staffing HR needs.

 I used to be an elite Basketball Coach coaching within the England Girls’ Development Programme, competing across Europe and coaching in the State of Oregon.
-I live in Purley with my beautiful wife and our three children, all of whom are keen rugby players and fans of the Harlequins RFC, the Star Wars/Frozen universe and have an unquenchable thirst for life!
-As an ex-season ticket holder I also still get along to a game of football, whenever possible, at the home of football, Villa Park!
-In those final few quiet moments, I paint to relax.
+I live in Purley with my beautiful wife and our three children, all of whom are students themselves, either within the Croydon education system or the world of Higher Education.

 img